Mandelbrot set image very small Mohammed.Amin.com

 Triangulating the Abrahamic faiths

 How do you measure the relative closeness of Judaism, Christianity and Islam?
+You have to decide what matters most in religious belief and compare what each religion has to say.

-Anti-Semitism amongst Muslims – a personal view
+Antisemitism amongst Muslims – a personal view

-I feel strongly about anti-Semitism, but it grieves me most when find it amongst fellow Muslims because I believe that we should be "the best of people."
+I feel strongly about antisemitism, but it grieves me most when find it amongst fellow Muslims because I believe that we should be "the best of people."

 Suicide by samosa?
 Stopping the Asian diet from killing us